dtlafever/FrenchTrainer/README.md

 ### Adding new migrations
 1. Create new migration file:
 `alembic revision --autogenerate -m "INSERT TASK HERE"`
 2. Make any changes needed for your database in your revision file stored in `backend/alembic/versions` folder.
 It should be named a revision number + the text your wrote when creating the revision.
+This should be done automatically using `-autogenerate`.
 3. Run the latest migration:
 `alembic upgrade head`